CGnal/python-unittests-example/README.md

 Pull your repository in your local machine, and complete the test cases in the file _tests/test_fizzbuzz.py_.

+Create a working branch, and complete the task.

 Please feel free to add other tests than the ones in the skeleton proposed.

 After having completed the task open a Pull Request on the remote repo.